henryxrl/QR-Code-Sharpener/README.md

 ## Test case 1

-Input photo is a unprocessed photo taken by phone.
+The input photo is a unprocessed photo taken by phone.

 ![Input photo](assets/test.jpeg)